Fbada006/TodoServer/README.md

 SECRET_KEY=898748674728934843
 JWT_SECRET=898748674728934843
 ```
-Note the comma in the second configuration.
+Note the semi colon in the second configuration.

 Enjoy!